 We will contact you via email about completing this before your final disbursement is due within the loan year.

 For continuing students, exit counselling will refresh your understanding of your rights, responsibilities and obligations before planning any loans for your study in the next academic year.

 !
 Completing exit counselling annually will not start repayment of your loan.

-How do I increase / decrease / cancel my loan, mid-year?
+How do I increase my loan mid-year?

 If you wish to increase your loan, please contact the Financial Aid team at UEA before the dates stated on your Offer of Funds Letter..
 We will assess whether you are eligible for more funds and if the increase is approved we will send you a revised Offer of Funds letter.
 The additional funds will be spread across your remaining disbursements for the year.

 Please note that if you have an endorser on your PLUS loan, you will only be able to increase the loan up to the endorsed amount.
 If your endorser is willing to increase the endorsed amount to allow you to borrow a higher PLUS loan, please email the Financial Aid team.